Path Checking for MTL and TPTL over Data Words: Model Checking for Deterministic One-Counter Machines

-In a similar way, we can produce the data word $\comp(\mathcal{A})$ itself in logarithmic space.
-We only have to print out the current configuration.
+\begin{proof} In order to check whether $\comp(\A)$ is infinite, it suffices by Lemma~\ref{lemma-DLS} to simulate $\A$ for at most $\alpha(\A) \cdot |Q|^3$ many steps.
+For this we store (i) the current configuration $(q,c)$ with $c$ encoded in binary notation and (ii) a step counter $t$ in binary notation, which is initially zero and incremented after each transition of $\A$.
+The algorithm stops if $(q,c)$ has no successor configuration or $t$ reaches the value $\alpha(\A) \cdot |Q|^3$.
+In the latter case, $\comp(\A)$ is infinite.
+Note that the counter value $c$ is bounded by $\alpha(\A)^2 \cdot |Q|^3$.
+Therefore, logarithmic space suffices to store $(q,c)$ and $t$.
+More precisely, $(q,c)$ can be stored with $4 \log |Q| + 2 \log \alpha(\A)$ bits (note that in the input representation, $\alpha(\A)$ is represented with $\alpha(\A)$ bits) and $t$ can be stored with $3 \log |Q| + \log \alpha(\A)$ bits.
+In a similar way, we can produce the data word $\comp(\A)$ itself in logarithmic space.
+We only have to print out the current configuration in each step.
 Internally, our machine stores counter values in binary encoding.
-Since we want the output data word to be unary encoded, we have to transform the binary encoded counter values into unary encoding, which can be done with a logspace machine. \end{proof} In order to extend Lemma~\ref{lemma-doca-to-data-word} to binary encoded OCM, we need straight-line programs:
+Since we want to output the data word in unary encoding, we transform the binary encoded counter values into unary encoding, which can be done with a logspace machine.
+In case $\comp(\A)$ is finite, the machine outputs the unary encoding of $\comp(\A)$ in this way.
+In case $\comp(\A)$ is infinite, we can output with a first logspace machine the unary encoded data word consisting of the first $\alpha(\A) \cdot |Q|^3$ many configurations.
+From this data word, a second logspace machine can easily compute two unary encoded data words $u_1$ and $u_2$ and a unary encoded number $k$ such that $\comp(\A) = u_1 (u_2)^\omega_{+k}$.
+We then use the fact that the composition of two logspace machines can be compiled into one logspace machine. \end{proof} In order to extend Lemma~\ref{lemma-doca-to-data-word} to binary encoded DOCMs, we need SLPs:

-\begin{lemma} For a given binary encoded DOCM $\mathcal{A}$ one can check in polynomial time, whether $\comp(\mathcal{A})$ is finite or infinite.
-Moreover, the following holds: \begin{itemize} \item If $\comp(\mathcal{A})$ is finite, then an SLP $\mathcal{G}$ with $\val(\mathcal{G}) = \comp(\mathcal{A})$ can be computed in polynomial time. \item If $\comp(\mathcal{A})$ is infinite, then one can compute in polynomial time two SLPs $\mathcal{G}_1$ and $\mathcal{G}_2$ and a binary encoded number $k$ such that $\comp(\mathcal{A}) = \val(\mathcal{G}_1) (\val(\mathcal{G}_2))^\omega_{+k}$. \end{itemize} \end{lemma} For the proof of Lemma~\ref{lemma-doca-to-data-word-binary} we need the following lemma:
+\begin{lemma} For a given binary encoded DOCM $\mathcal{A}$ one can check in polynomial time, whether $\comp(\A)$ is finite or infinite.
+Moreover, the following holds: \begin{itemize} \item If $\comp(\A)$ is finite, then an SLP $\mathcal{G}$ with $\val(\mathcal{G}) = \comp(\A)$ can be computed in polynomial time. \item If $\comp(\A)$ is infinite, then one can compute in polynomial time two SLPs $\mathcal{G}_1$ and $\mathcal{G}_2$ and a binary encoded number $k$ such that $\comp(\A) = \val(\mathcal{G}_1) (\val(\mathcal{G}_2))^\omega_{+k}$. \end{itemize} \end{lemma} For the proof of Lemma~\ref{lemma-doca-to-data-word-binary} we need the following lemma: